JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 A same-fmax comparison uses a *relative* tolerance (1% of target):
 62.92 → 62.99 MHz is the same result, not progress.

+**Judging a change to this loop is stated per latency, not per MHz target:** a deeper pipeline at a given goal is an acceptable outcome; a slower pipeline at a given stage count is not.
+Comparing two planner behaviors (or two commits) means holding stage count fixed and comparing fmax, or holding the MHz goal fixed and asking whether the reachable depth changed — never comparing MHz-goal outcomes reached at two different stage counts as if they were the same axis.

-The old loop's outer structure ("reset to zero clocks, slice, synthesize, adjust") survives, but the *adjust* step changed from multiplier growth + hierarchy step-down to the table above.
-The old per-module coarse sweep survives in two places: the `--coarse` CLI path, and as the **mini-sweep** run on an attributed hotspot (streamsoc: fft attributed 3x → `Isolated coarse sweep of hotspot: fft_2pt_pipeline_no_handshake` → met 129 MHz in isolation with 2 cuts → locked interior plus a parent-dataflow boundary policy).
+The loop resets to zero clocks, slices, synthesizes, and adjusts;
+adjustment follows the escalation ladder above.
+The per-module coarse sweep is also used in two other places: the `--coarse` CLI path, and as the **mini-sweep** run on an attributed hotspot (streamsoc: fft attributed 3x → `Isolated coarse sweep of hotspot: fft_2pt_pipeline_no_handshake` → met 129 MHz in isolation with 2 cuts → locked interior plus a parent-dataflow boundary policy).

 **Attribution is approximate by design.** Post-synthesis names below the top-level MAIN are mangled differently by every tool, and keep/dont_touch attributes bloat designs — so exact hierarchical matching is never attempted.
 Instead:

-1. MAINs resolve via entity-name prefixes (unchanged `GET_MAIN_INSTS_FROM_PATH_REPORT` — MAIN entities survive unmangled);
+1. MAINs resolve via entity-name prefixes ( `GET_MAIN_INSTS_FROM_PATH_REPORT` — MAIN entities survive unmangled);
 2. function-name *fragments* from the subtree's landscape (`SWEEP.
    RANK_PATH_FUNC_CANDIDATES`) are substring-matched against the report's